 A preference for either control or banana odor was determined for naive, nonfed larvae within 16 h after hatching using an odor choice assay.
 All choice assays were performed in the 27°C, 60% humidity, climate-controlled room.
 The choice assay used a white plastic board as the arena (Figure 1).
 A line was drawn in the middle of the board.
 Another line was drawn 3 mm away from the middle line on either side.
 This length of 3 mm corresponds to the average length of the newly hatched larva.
 Using a dropper, five drops of control solution were added to a small cotton ball of approximately 1 cm in diameter which was placed 12 cm away from the middle line.
 Similarly, five drops of odor solution were added to another cotton ball that was placed on the other end.
 The cotton balls were then left to dry for a few minutes before proceeding with the assay.
 To determine the odor choice, each larva was placed along the middle line.
-An almost opaque white box (26.5 cm \times 9 cm \times 5 cm) was used to cover the behavioral assay setup.
+An almost opaque white box $(26.5 \, \mathrm{cm} \times 9 \, \mathrm{cm} \times 5 \, \mathrm{cm})$ was used to cover the behavioral assay setup.
 This prevented larvae from perceiving any kind of surrounding visual or odor cues.
 At each inner end of the box, a small piece of green tape was applied to attract the larva to move toward the ends of the box and not toward the sides.
 Each larva was given 4 min to make a choice.
 At the end of the 4 min, if the larva had crossed the line nearer to the control side, it was noted as a "choice for control."
+If it had crossed the line nearer to the odor side, it was noted as a "choice for odor."
 If it had not made any decision at the end of the 4 min, it was noted as "no choice."